CrimeCrime

 She pleaded guilty to Count 11 of the indictment — conspiracy to commit wire fraud.

 Jon Hallford pleaded guilty to the same count and, in June of 2025, was sentenced to the maximum of 20 years.
-In that case, Judge Nina Wang deemed that the alleged fraud was “inextricably connected” to the other crimes the couple is accused of committing.
+Judge Wang deemed that the alleged fraud was “inextricably connected” to the abuse of a corpse charges detailed in the state cases for both Hallfords.

 Co-owner of Colorado funeral home to be sentenced on federal wire fraud charge